AlphabetType/workshop-material/Example_1/README.md

 ![Example image](example1_terminal.png)

 ## Shell script
 You can automate and reuse command by writing them into a shell script.
-You can run in via `sh backup_fontfiles.sh`.
+Run it with `sh backup_fontfiles.sh`.

 ### backup_fontfiles.sh